Haoming9810/CSS143B-2020Fall/homework/homework_1/readme.md

 Plagarism will not be tolerated and will receive **ZERO** point, this includes (but not limited to)

 - Copy others' code line by line.
-- Use  online resources line by line, with or without credits.
+- Copy online resources line by line, with or without giving credits.

 Offense will be reported to the department.